Sweet Corn Production

 - Harvesting and packing: 35-40 hours per acre

 American Vegetable Grower, Centennial Edition.
 Willoughby, Ohio: Meister Publishing, 2007.

 Pennsylvania Commercial Vegetable Production Recommendations.
-University Park: Penn State Cooperative Extension, 2013.
+University Park: Penn State Extension, 2013.

 - North Carolina State University - Sweet Corn Production